 Skip to main content

-The MS-PhD in Nursing Accelerated program at the University of Rochester offers baccalaureate-prepared nurses the ability to earn a master’s in one of six nurse practitioner specialty areas or nursing education alongside a PhD in Nursing & Health science.
+The MS-PhD Combined program at the University of Rochester offers baccalaureate-prepared nurses the ability to earn a master’s in one of six nurse practitioner specialty areas, alongside a PhD in Nursing & Health Science.

 Jim McMahon